Sh1d0w/clean-links/docs/privacy.md

 ### Click tracking

-- When you search for something on **Google** and you click on a search result, **Google** silently swapts the real url with `https://google.com/url?u=https://you-real-url&more-tracking-params` and tracks your click.
+- When you search for something on **Google** and you click on a search result, **Google** silently swaps the real url with `https://google.com/url?u=https://you-real-url&more-tracking-params` and tracks your click.

 ### What *Clean Links* do to prevent all this?

-- **Clean Links** prevents opening links like `https://google.com/url?u=...` and instead opens the real link you've intended yo open, without letting google track you.
+- **Clean Links** prevents opening links like `https://google.com/url?u=...` and instead opens the real link you've intended to open, without letting google track you.